Finland in World War II: Winter War

 During the Interwar period, relations between Finland and the Soviet Union were tense.
 Some elements in Finland maintained the dream of a "Greater Finland" which included the Soviet-controlled part of Karelia, while the proximity of the Finnish border to Leningrad (now Saint Petersburg) caused worry among the Soviet leadership.
 On 23 August 1939, Nazi Germany and the Soviet Union signed the Molotov–Ribbentrop Pact, which included a secret clause demarcating Finland as part of the Soviet sphere of influence.

-On 12 October the Soviet Union began negotiations with Finland regarding the disposition of the Karelian Isthmus, the Hanko Peninsula, and various islands in the Gulf of Finland, all of which were considered by the Finns to be Finnish territory.
+On 12 October, the Soviet Union began negotiations with Finland regarding the disposition of the Karelian Isthmus, the Hanko Peninsula, and various islands in the Gulf of Finland, all of which the Finns considered Finnish territory.
 No agreement was reached.
-On 26 November the Soviet Union accused the Finnish army of shelling the village of Mainila.
-Later research indicates that the Soviets had in fact shelled their own village, in order to create a pretext for withdrawal from their non-aggression pact with Finland.
+On 26 November, the Soviet Union accused the Finnish army of shelling the village of Mainila.
+Later research indicates that the Soviets had, in fact, shelled their own village in order to create a pretext for withdrawal from their non-aggression pact with Finland.
 On 30 November 1939, the Soviet Union attacked Finland.
 The attack was denounced by the League of Nations, and as a result, the Soviet Union was expelled from that body on 14 December.